webdev23/phpCorsair/README.md

 All files should stays on the same folder, as they are going to talk to each others.
 This should be all.

+Here is a youtube video of the beginning of this project, showing some features: https://www.youtube.com/watch?v=H7mKN2PASGM

 Enjoy!